 GMAT Consultations are a Good Thing!

-Before investing your hard earned cash in GMAT preparation speak directly to the potential GMAT tutor or teacher who will be teaching your class.
-This will give you an idea of what to expect and give you a sense for the person you are hiring.
-Email communication and websites are great for providing certain types of information but when it comes down to teaching ability and getting a real sense for someones's GMAT game plan go ahead and schedule a call.
+Before investing your hard earned cash speak directly to your potential GMAT tutor.
+This will give you an idea of what to expect from the service and a sense for the person you are hiring.
+Email communication and websites are great for providing certain types of information, especially technical stuff, but to see if there's a meeting of the minds it's best to schedule a call.
 This is important stuff - take your time with the decision.
 Having a thorough GMAT consultation is the first step towards getting the best GMAT preparation possible.

 GMAT Consultation Process

 1. Send an email to firstname.lastname@example.org including a brief summary of what your GMAT prep has been so far: